keldaanCommunity/pokemonAutoChess/changelog/patch-3.4.md

 # Changes to Pokemon

-Snorlax: New Slack off ability: Clear all negative status, heal 30/40/50% of the pokemon max HP and put the caster asleep for 5s
+- Snorlax: New Slack off ability: Clear all negative status, heal 30/40/50% of the pokemon max HP and put the caster asleep for 5s
-Slacking: New Slack off ability
+- Slacking: New Slack off ability
-Darkrai: New Dark void ability: Deals 30 special damage to all enemies.
+- Darkrai: New Dark void ability: Deals 30 special damage to all enemies.
 If any affected target was Silenced, they are put to sleep for 2s
-Moltres: New Overheat ability: Deals 20 special damage to all enemies.
+- Moltres: New Overheat ability: Deals 20 special damage to all enemies.
 Double damage if target is burn
-Articuno: nerf mana: 100 → 120
+- Articuno: nerf mana: 100 → 120
+- Buff Frogadier and Greninja ; all the Greninja line is now 1-range

 # Changes to Synergies
 - Nerf Electric 4 & 6: 50% → 40%, 70% → 50% chance of triple attack